Join Our Leadership Team

 As a Field Leader or Assistant Field Leader, you will co-lead a teenage trail crew in one of our many conservation projects scattered across Idaho.
 You will grow, learn and laugh along with your crew; build solid muscles and lasting friendships.
 All leaders participating within Youth Programs are hired on as Assistant Field Leads.
 Evaluations throughout leader trainings will help supervisors determine who will fit best in what role.

 |Summer Session, Boise, ID||5/22 - 8/22|

-The Seasonal Stewardship Program (SSP) is an innovative AmeriCorps program designed to provide hands on training and experience to those interested in pursuing employment with conservation corps, land and water resource management agencies, and other outdoor careers.
-The SSP integrates team-based work projects, education, and on-site vocational training into an experience that prioritizes personal growth, and the development of conservation work skills.
+Our Young Adult Program is an innovative AmeriCorps program designed to provide hands on training and experience to those interested in pursuing employment with conservation corps, land and water resource management agencies, and other outdoor careers.
+The program integrates team-based work projects, education, and on-site vocational training into an experience that prioritizes personal growth, and the development of conservation work skills.
 Participants will develop technical skills working on a variety of conservation projects while developing the soft skills needed to be successful in the outdoor industry.